laubzega/tiny_printf_6502/README.md

 Additionally, if macro ```PRINTF_INIT``` is defined, it will be executed at the start of ```_printf```.
 It could come handy if you need some values to be initialized at the start of every call.
 Again, see example2/ for a practical application.

+## Seems cool, how do I use it?

+* Make sure that your linker config has CODE, ZEROPAGE, DATA and RODATA segments.
+* Define PRINTF_OUTPUT_CHAR macro and make it visible in tiny_printf.s
+* Optionally define PRINTF_INIT
+* Make your code include tiny_printf.i (for macros)
+* Adjust configuration options in tiny_printf.s (unless you need want everything, which is the default)
+* Assemble tiny_printf.s and link it with your code.
+No point making it into a library, it's just one function.
+* Commence printfing.
+All your printf calls should be done from CODE segment.

+As usual, included examples are your best friends.
+Refer to them for build setup, macro definitions and usage examples.

 ### Is it like full printf, with floats, and precision, and a pony?

 Not really, but the list of supported format specifiers is quite comprehensive: